 Funeral services will be held at Grace and Holy Trinity Cathedral, 415 W. 13th St. Kansas City, MO 64105 at 10:30am on Monday, March 25, 2019 with a reception to follow.
 A Memorial service will also be held at the Ferry Funeral Home, 301 S Washington, Nevada, MO at 3:30pm with interment to follow at the Newton Burial Park in Nevada.

 In lieu of flowers, contributions can be made to the Lt.
 Governor William C. and Joanne Phelps Foundation, which provides scholarships for graduates of Nevada High School: Nevada R5 Foundation, C/O 800 W Hickory, Nevada MO 64772 or to Grace and Holy Trinity Cathedral.

-To send flowers to William "Bill" C. Phelps' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" C. Phelps, please visit our floral store.